 Media Type: Website

 Traffic/Popularity: Minimal Traffic

 MBFC Credibility Rating: HIGH CREDIBILITY

-Founded in 2015, Meme Policeman (MP) is a site that fact checks memes to, as their tagline states, “…Protect And Serve Against False And Misleading Memes”.
-Unfortunately, their about page is limited with information.
+Founded in 2015, Meme Policeman (MP) is a site that fact-checks memes to, as their tagline states, “…Protect And Serve Against False And Misleading Memes”.
+Unfortunately, their about page is limited in information.
 The domain is registered in the USA.